LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 In regards to any ethical issues that may arise, the tutors of each class accept to the survey and not much in the way of personal information will be required, just the names of the participant and the dates.
 The people who answered the surveys will not have their names recorded and all physical copies will be disposed of indefinitely after the results are written up to excel.

+This research will link to my capstone project’s aims and objectives by providing data that can help with better security within development of the project, as well has gather research data to software development that can relate to my project.

 ##### 3.4.1.1 Data Analysis Plan
 The plan will be first to lay all the information out in order to properly analyse the data.
 The results from the survey were written up into excel, as shown below: